Safety & Security

 It is upon a biblical foundation (1 Cor.
 3:16-17) that Sterling College stands categorically opposed to any type of violence or oppression by one individual toward another.
 This includes verbal, emotional, sexual, or physical acts of aggression, intimidation, or violence.

-If you feel like you have been assaulted or harassed please contact Erica Foss, Title IX Coordinator at 620-278-4213.
-She will begin a full investigation.
+If you feel like you have been assaulted or harassed please contact Richard Webb, Title IX Coordinator at 620-278-4215.
 Individuals also can call the Sterling Police Department at 620-278-2100 or 911.
 For more resources pertaining to Sexual Assault please click here.

 The possession of and/or use of fireworks, firearms, knives, or any explosive device on campus is strictly prohibited.

 Vehicle Registration and Parking

 Students are welcome to have automobiles on campus.
 All vehicles are required to be registered with the Student Life Office and are subject to campus traffic regulations.
 The College reserves the right to ticket vehicles parked or driving in violation of traffic regulations.
 Parking within marked spaces is required, as is observing all lot restrictions and designated parking spaces posted around campus and described in the Student Handbook.
 The speed limit on campus is 10 miles per hour.
 Parking violations in designated handicapped parking, fire lanes, and on public streets around the campus may be enforced by the Sterling Police.

 Crime Prevention Tips General

 - Do not leave personal belongings unattended.
 Lock room and office doors and windows each time when leaving or sleeping.

 - Avoid leaving books and other possessions unattended elsewhere on campus.
 Secure money, check books, ATM cards and credit cards at all times.
 Keep your PIN secret and don’t write it on your cards.

 - Do not put your address on your key ring.